 There is an excellent free walking tour that leaves at 10.30am and 2.30pm from Sydney’s Town Hall and St Andrew’s Cathedral completed in 1868 making it the oldest cathedral in Australia.

-The tour takes you from Sydney’s convict beginnings exploring The Rocks and winding through the city through some beautiful heritage architecture and parks right up to the modern day and the iconic sights of the harbour and opera house.
+The tour is one of the best ways to explore Sydney on a budget.
+It takes you from Sydney’s convict beginnings exploring The Rocks and winding through the city through some beautiful heritage architecture and parks right up to the modern day and the iconic sights of the harbour and opera house.

 Soak up the Iconic Sights